Larawiz/docs/docs/model-properties/seeders.md

 }
 ```

-Larawiz ships with a supercharged seeder made to make your development easier, and each seeder extends that.

-Seeding works _better_ than the Laravel version by calling all public methods that start with `seed`, and in the order these appear in the class.
+Each Model Seeder is supercharged from a custom seeder from Larawiz, to make your development easier.
+This way you can seed a model separately, skip seeders, and even stop the whole seeding.

 The class itself is very self-explanatory, here is an example for a hypothetical `Podcast` model.